 Be sure to pack some good mosquito repellent.
 Personally, we really like this Picaridin Insect Repellent that has proven very effective for us yet is DEET-free, non-greasy, fragrance-free, long-lasting, and has very good prices on Amazon.
 To go all-natural, we also sometimes use Repel’s Lemon Eucalyptus Insect Repellent.

-Visit gob.mx/salud (and translate English) for complete information about Mexico’s current recommendations, guidelines, and more.
-You can also view the official stats and map Mexico publishes to gauge the current level for your travel destination.
+Visit coronavirus.gob.mx (and translate to English) for complete information about Mexico’s current recommendations, guidelines, and more.
+You can also view the official stats and map Mexico publishes to gauge the current level cases in your travel destination.

 54) Sick in Mexico?
 The Quick & Easy Way to See a Doctor: Pharmacies!

 If you become ill while in Mexico with something not-too-serious, such as a stomach bug or common cold, knowing this travel tip will help get you on the mend.
 Many of the popular pharmacy chains across Mexico have a doctor on site who can help diagnose your symptoms and write a prescription for any medications or antibiotics that may help you to feel better.

 We’ve used these pharmacy doctors many times throughout Mexico and have found these visits to be super quick, easy, comprehensive, and inexpensive.
 There’s no appointment necessary for walk-in visits.
 Often these consultations are free (no cost), simply paying for the prescription medication and an optional tip jar on the doctor’s desk to thank them for their complimentary service.
 On other occasions, there’s been a very minimal charge (e.g., $30 pesos, ~US$1.50) for a visit.
 Usually, you can find these doctors through a separate door/entrance attached to the pharmacy building.